vpetersson/dslf/README.md

 1. Build binaries for all supported platforms
 2. Create a GitHub release
 3. Upload all platform binaries as release assets
-4. Build and publish Docker images to Docker Hub and GitHub Container Registry
+4. Build and publish multi-platform Docker images (linux/amd64, linux/arm64) to Docker Hub and GitHub Container Registry

 **Note**: Use semantic versioning (e.g., `v1.0.0`, `v1.2.3`, `v2.0.0-beta.1`) for proper release management.